stawel/ht301_hacklib/README.md

     ',', '.' - change color map
-    'a', 'z' - auto exposure on/off, auto exposure type 'k', 'l' - set the thermal range to normal/high (only for the TS2+)
+    'a', 'z' - auto exposure on/off, auto exposure type 'k', 'l' - set the thermal range to normal/high (only for the TS2+) 'o'      - change the camera orientation (rotate 90 degs CW).
+Only in OpenCV

     left, right, up, down - set exposure limits